Sneccello/GitQuery/README.md

 When ingesting big repositories (several tens of thousands of commits), try increasing the spark-worker memory parameter in the docker-compose file, Spark might have run out of memory
+- **Git repository does not exist**:
+If the repository is private you can try logging in with your git credentials in the streamlit docker container, this container is responsible for cloning.